wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_event.rst

 Worflow
 -----------------------------------------

-The schema shown in this section describes the high-level workflow of the FED service.
+The schema shown in this section describes the high-level workflow of the FEM service.

 .. figure:: ../_static/flood_event/3_workflow.png
-    :alt: workflow of the FED service
+    :alt: workflow of the FEM service
     :align: center
     :figwidth: 80%
-    :name: fig:workflow_fed
+    :name: fig:workflow_fem

-    Workflow of the FED service.
+    Workflow of the FEM service.

 .. raw:: html

    <div style="margin-top: 40px;"></div>

-Below are given details of each step of the chain described in the FED workflow.
+Below are given details of each step of the chain described in the FEM workflow.

 User selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^